 It is the policy of the University of Northern British Columbia that radioactive goods shall be received and inspected by the Radiation Safety Officer or Assistant Radiation Safety Officer and then released directly to the user.
-Radioactive packages will only be received at the laboratory loading dock between 8:30 a.m. and 3:00 p.m., Monday through Friday, excluding holidays.
+A list of other authorized personnel is kept at Shipping & Receiving for when these personnel areare unavailable.
+Radioactive packages should be received at the laboratory loading dock.

 When an order for radioactive material is placed, the Purchasing Office will indicate that the shipment should be delivered to the Lab Receiving Dock.
 The courier driver must check in with Main Receiving so that Distribution Services staff can contact the Radiation Safety Officer or Assistant Radiation Safety Officer to receive the shipment.

 It is necessary to monitor radioactive packages as the shipping boxes can become contaminated internally or externally, or both.
 Contamination could be caused by poor housekeeping at the place of origin, rough handling or leaks developing due to material being carried in nonpressurized aircraft.
 It is therefore necessary to establish regular procedures when receiving radioactive materials.
-The following guidelines are recommended (see also Appendix IV).
+The following guidelines are recommended.

 - (1) Assume that the package may be contaminated until it is proven otherwise.
 Wear a lab coat and disposable gloves while processing the package.
-Wear eye protection if the package contains phosphorus-32 or iodine-125. - (2) Place the package in a fume hood within a licensed laboratory. - Check the package to confirm it is properly addressed.
-Verify the labels and transport index (see Appendix IV, Canadian Nuclear Safety Commission poster Radioisotope Safety - Identifying and Opening Radioactive Packages).
+Wear eye protection if the package contains phosphorus-32 or iodine-125. - (2) Place the package in a fume hood within a licensed laboratory. - (3) Check the package to confirm it is properly addressed.
 Fill out a Receipt of Radioactive Package form. - (4) Wipe test the exterior of the package for contamination.
 Remove the packing slip and open the outer package. - (5) Inspect the contents for possible damage as indicated by broken seals or discolouration of the packing materials. - (6) Verify that the contents of the package agree with the packing slip.
 Check that the type of radioisotope, amount of radioactivity and chemical form are what was ordered.
-Record the pertinent information on a Radioisotope Data form (see Appendix V). - (7) Measure the radiation field of the inner container and shield, as required. - (8) Wipe test the inner container. - (9) Remove or deface the radiation symbol on the shipping carton.
-If the shipping carton is found to be free of contamination, dispose as regular nonradioactive waste. - (10) Notify the Internal Radioisotope Permit holder of any irregularities. - (11) Forward the radioisotope and the Radioisotope Data form to the Internal

-Radioisotope Permit holder.
+Record the pertinent information on a Radioisotope Data form. - (7) Measure the radiation field of the inner container and shield, as required. - (8) Wipe test the inner container. - (9) Remove or deface the radiation symbol on the shipping carton.
+If the shipping carton is found to be free of contamination, dispose as regular nonradioactive waste. - (10) Notify the Internal Radioisotope Permit holder of any irregularities. - (11) Forward the radioisotope and the Radioisotope Data form to the Internal Radioisotope Permit holder.